ninamutty/rolodex/README.md

 # Rolodex
-Create a single-page application using Backbone.js that will track address information for your friends!
+Create a single-page application using Backbone.js that will track contact information for you about your friends!

 ## Learning Goals
-- Introduction to Backbone.js
+- Introduction to Backbone
 - Using an MVC Framework with JS
 - Continue utilizing jQuery, HTML & CSS knowledge
 - Create a responsive, dynamic look & feel

-## Requirements
+## Overall Requirements
 Your application shall be a single-page application that has interactive features.
 It will use a local storage component, and not connect to a "real" database.
-You will implement all of the CRUD operations for a given address.

-An Address should consist of:
+Each contact should consist of:
 - Name
 - E-mail address
 - Phone Number

+## Wave 1
+- Create a single Backbone **Model** object, Contact, using static data
+- Utilize this Model to show a single contact card on the contact list
+  - This contact card shall show the name only and no details

+## Wave 2
+- Add the functionality to create a **new** Contact object (we will not longer use static data)
+- Update the contact list to show all contact cards using a **Collection**

+## Wave 3
+- Add the functionality that will show the Contact **details**.
+You should be able to:
+  - Click the contact card from the contact list to see all Contact fields in a modal
+  - Close the contact card by clicking a "close" button or when the details modal loses focus

+## Optional Requirements
+- Add the functionality that will allow you to **edit** the Contact
+  - This should be triggered from the contact details modal, using an edit button or some other edit method
+  - When a Contact is updated, the contact list should be updated, if necessary